 The marketing and events internship is a full-time internship requiring 40 hours per week.
 Due to the flexibility needed in scheduling, they will be awarded a $4,000 stipend.

-These energetic interns will work closely with the Education Director to design and deliver programs for school-aged children, their families, and teachers in schools and at Museum locations.
+This energetic intern will work closely with the Education Director to design and deliver programs for school-aged children, their families, and teachers.
 Projects will include curriculum development with prototyping, lesson writing, and evaluations.
-In June the intern will be in schools with the Education Director, helping to coordinate and deliver museum curriculum on history, art and culture.
-In July and August the intern will help supervise Discovery Days - a summer program for children.
+In June the intern will be in schools with the Education Director, helping to coordinate and deliver museum curriculum on history, art, and culture with special emphasis on end-of-year projects.
+In July and August the intern will help supervise Discovery Days, a summer program for children, and an Extended School Year program for children with special needs.
 Experience and interest in working with children is a must, as are excellent people skills when communicating with parents and caregivers.
 The intern should be a creative problem solver and be very comfortable with arts, crafts, and age appropriate design.
 Leadership experience with classroom management is a plus.

-The education department will be hiring two interns for summer 2017.
-Both are part-time internships requiring at least 20 hours per week.
-They will each be awarded a $2,000 stipend.
+The education internship is apart-time internship requiring at least 20 hours per week.
+This internship will be awarded a $2,000 stipend.